Mississippi Agricultural Aviation Association Issues a Challenge

-Initial designs for the renovation include designing and installing new entrances to the Hall of Fame to make it more distinctive and enhancing the exhibit design with new flooring, murals and exhibit enclosures.
+Initial designs for the renovation include designing and installing new entrances to the Hall of Fame to make it more distinctive and enhancing the exhibit design with new flooring, murals and wall decals.
 When this phase is completed, the museum plans to make the NAAM even more immersive for guests, so that they may truly experience the agricultural aviation industry.
 There are plans to incorporate sound effects, install a “design-your-own ag plane” magnetic board, and even implement a cockpit simulator where guests can see what it would really feel like to fly a crop-duster.

 To kick off the transformation, the Mississippi Agricultural Aviation Association voted to take an active role in the renovation campaign by contributing a gift of $10,000 towards the renovation and challenged others associations and aerial application shareholders to do the same.

 MAAA president Ike Brunetti is thrilled with the plans.
 “The MAAA is extremely proud to support the National Agricultural Aviation Museum’s renovation campaign.
 We are truly honored that our state is home to the NAAM and that a much needed renovation project is beginning.
 Our hope is that our $10,000 challenge gift will create a stimulus to help finance the NAAM’s renovation project.”